anubrata/anubrata.github.io/README.md

 I am interested in the intersection of Natural Language Processing, Information Access, and Human-Computer Interaction.
 I research in building algorithms and tools that facilitate human-AI partnership.
 My primary research focuses is based on the broad questions: How explainable AI can help in the human decision-making process where the AI is not perfect?
 How do we collect data, build such systems and evaluate them?
 The application area I am interested in is moderating harmful content online.
 Such harm includes but not limited to misinformation, hate speech, disruptive or obscene content, and unfairness in information access algorithms.

 ## News

+* Paper on Explaining Black-box NLP models with Case-based reasoning is accepted in [ACL 2022](https://www.2022.aclweb.org/)

+* Paper on Interactive AI for Fact-Checking is accepted in [ACM CHIIR 2022](https://ai.ur.de/chiir2022/)

 * Paper on Content Moderation and Worker Well-Being is accepted in [AAAI HCOMP 2020](https://www.humancomputation.com/)

 * Paper on Communicating User Bias in Fact-Checking is accepted in SIGIR Workshop on [FACTS-IR](https://fate-events.github.io/facts-ir/)